 Farmers Empowerment in South Africa and Ghana

 Agriculture is one of the important sectors in South African countries.
-It contributes to the growth of economies and trying to eradicate some of the problems these countries will be facing.
-Therefore, a lot needs to be done to ensure that farmers get what they need for this sector to thrive.
-A summary of some of the farmers’ challenges is the lack of irrigation equipment and lack of access to technology.
-Besides, the poor harvest from scarcity of rain and irrigation equipment and no fence around the crops increased the risk of stealing farm animals.
+It contributes to the growth of economies and is relevant in eradicating the problems these countries will be facing in the future including hunger and sustainability.
+Because of this, a lot needs to be done to ensure that farmers get what they need for this sector to thrive.
+A summary of some of the farmers’ challenges is the lack of irrigation equipment and access to technology.
+Apart from this, the poor harvest from the scarcity of rain and irrigation equipment and lack of adequate fencing around the crops increases the risk of stealing farm animals.

-Even when some farmers have fled from living under hostile conditions and migrated to more favorable locations, they still experienced further difficulties.
-The study found that migrant farmers’ severe lack of social and agricultural resources in these isolated communities hindered their production and exposed them to abusive and discriminatory activities in the host communities.
+Even when some farmers fled from living under hostile conditions and migrated to more favorable locations, they still experienced further difficulties.
+The study found that migrant farmers’ lack the social and agricultural resources needed in these isolated communities hindered their production and exposed them to abusive and discriminatory activities in the host communities.
 The combination of a public sector monopoly on seed supply and the insufficient ability of the public sector organizations in charge are widely acknowledged as a key reason for the sector’s poor performance.
 Despite liberalization and other reform initiatives, access to better seed types has remained a key barrier in several nations.
-A major cause of the sector’s poor performance has been the combination of a public sector monopoly of seed supply and a weak capacity of the public sector organizations in charge.
 Despite liberalization and other reform efforts, access to improved seed varieties has remained a significant constraint on many countries.
 Ghana has enacted a seed law to boost the supply of enhanced crop types to farmers by allowing the private sector greater possibilities.
 However, despite the reform attempts, there is still a chronic shortage of variety, which implies that the governance issues in the seed industry persist.

 This issue is explained by the fact that the abundance of data is provided to traders.
 The cost of market searching impedes smallholders’ range of services, which engenders a lower response to market changes.
 Meanwhile, the information searching process could be excessive.
 While there have been positive impacts of using mobile phones among farmers with the evidence of enhanced yields and agricultural productivity, the Internet connections for most farmers are not stable.
 Besides, there has been a lack of trust and transparency when farmers use mobile phones to access farming information.
 Along with the low level of education, proper training for farmers in technology should also be bolstered.

 In general, roads, communications networks, and farming equipment all need to be upgraded since they prevent developing farmers from promoting their operations.
 Farmers’ communities should be subsidized with fencing.
 Irrigation equipment for crop producers is essential for horticulture since water is the basic requirement.
 Farmers’ output was limited due to a lack of cultivation equipment such as tractors and plowing equipment.
-The majority of res ponders stated that they hire these tools when needed with the limited funds they have.
-Those who had them used obsolete, low-quality tools.
+The majority of respondents stated that they employ these tools when needed with the limited funds they have.
+Those who had them use obsolete, low-quality tools.

-Francis Asomaning found CSWOI, who noticed a gap in the Agriculture Sector.
-He believed that this sector could help the youth in terms of employment to make a country’s economy better.
-Thus, he introduced a farmer’s empowerment campaign to ensure that farmers get the help they need to succeed in this area.
-For CSWOI, we have been trying our best to equip the farmers with proper knowledge, empower them to engage, and highlight the importance of the agricultural sector.
-We would try to develop support systems to share information about climate change to respond to climatic threats.
-The Individual Farmers Empowerment will provide more employment opportunities for young people, increase food security, and enlarging the creation of Financial Freedom.
+Francis Asomaning founded CSWOI after noticing a gap in the Agriculture Sector.
+He believed that this sector could help the youth in terms of employment in order to make the country’s economy better.
+He thus introduced a farmer’s empowerment campaign to ensure that farmers get the help they need to succeed in this area.
+For CSWOI, we have been trying to equip the farmers with proper knowledge, empower them to engage in their community and highlight the importance of their work in order to build morale.
+CSWOI has developed support systems to share information about climate change to respond to climatic threats.
+The Individual Farmers Empowerment will provide more employment opportunities for young people, increase food security, and enlarge the creation of Financial Freedom.
 On December 26th, 2020, CSWOI visited individual farmers struggling with their farms due to the lack of funding in Tembisa, North Johannesburg.
-This project started six months ago.
-However, due to the global pandemic, we could not go back there until June 10th, 2021.
+This project started six months ago, however, due to the global pandemic, we could not go back there until June 10th, 2021.
 Even though we could not meet the farmers, we found out that they had worked hard for six months in vain, getting nothing for their work.

 We have witnessed some of the issues mentioned above, such as lack of irrigation and rain (leading to the fact that all the maize could not be harvested in time), some farmers lack facilities, and some require transportation.
-We know that the farmers and their families are crying within them, for they have suffered for nothing.
+We know that the farmers and their families are suffering and need help.
 That is why we are appealing to the world to come to our aid to help our individuals, farmers, and youth agriculture skills empowerment.
 Therefore, we would love to have you join us onboard and empower these farmers.
-By contributing your help, you are dedicated to helping the society to develop, to help these farmers make a living and save their lives, and lastly: To be a better citizen.
+With your help, these families can work towards building a better, more fruitful yield and thus not only empower their lives, but also that of their communities.

-Individual Farmers and Youth Agriculture Skills empowerment project lead to three years period that is why we aim to proceed this Project during raining and Sunny season.
-We recently visited some of the youth and women Farmers to find out how they are doing.
-We found out that they are still interested in working with us to help them with their Agriculture skills development.
-Some of them said event though they have failed in their Farm projects due to the above Mentioned Situations but they have got no choice to try it again.
+We recently visited some of the youth and women farmers to find out how they are doing and found out that they are still interested in working with us to help them with their agriculture skills development.
+Some of them said even though they have failed in their farm projects due to the aforementioned situations, they have no choice but to continue pushing forward.